The key enhancement is that a Handicap Committee can now run a Handicap Review across its club’s roster with the click of a single button.

 The following reports/information may be helpful to a golf club:

-• A follow-up opportunity with these golfers is to ensure they are properly following the Rules of Handicapping - for example, posting all acceptable scores for handicap purposes and adjusting hole scores for net double bogey and most likely score as appropriate.
+- A follow-up opportunity with these players is to ensure they are properly following the Rules of Handicapping - for example, posting all acceptable scores for handicap purposes and adjusting hole scores for net double bogey and most likely score as appropriate.

-The USGA Handicap Review tool utilizes Expected Score and Player Equations intrinsic to the World Handicap System™.
-A high or low flag is triggered when the Score Differential, compared to an Expected Score, is outside of a tolerance that allows for a normal variance in scores for a player with a given Handicap Index – because we all have good and bad days on the golf course.
+The tool utilizes Expected Score and Player Equations intrinsic to the World Handicap System™.
+A high or low flag is triggered when the Score Differential™ is outside of a tolerance that allows for a normal variance in expected scores for a player with a given Handicap Index – because we all have good and bad days on the golf course.
 Frequency of play is also considered, so the more scores in a player’s record during the Handicap Review period, the more high/low flags that are needed to result in a recommended Handicap Index adjustment.

 Downward Adjustment